poludmik/Music-Genre-Classification/README.md

 ## Results

 Firstly, I trained my model on GTZAN dataset with 10 genres.
 The resulting network was performing well on validation data, which were taken from the same dataset.
-However, when giving it my own song, it was often classified badly, i.e., metal was classified as reggae or rap.
-I came to conclusion, that the GTZAN dataset consisted of really old songs with low quality signal and with metal genre in particular the audios are often from a live performance, where the noise is dominating over the song.
+However, when giving it my own song, it often classified the song badly, i.e., metal was classified as reggae or rap.
+I came to a conclusion, that the GTZAN dataset consisted of really old songs with low quality signal and particularly in metal genre the audios are often live performances, where the noise is dominating over the song.
->Being a huge fan of metal music, this was unacceptable for me.
+>Being a huge fan of metal music, this was unacceptable to me.

 And that is why I decided to create my personal dataset with only 5 classes, which I gathered manually.
-Classification on 10 classes is shown below:
+Classification examples of 10 classes is shown below:

 <img src="README/results_10.png">